Kate Bottley: Other appearances

 In November 2021 Bottley was featured in the BBC series Winter Walks, walking in the Yorkshire Dales of Wensleydale and Coverdale, from Jervaulx Abbey to Middleham Castle.
-Kate won the 2021 edition of The Weakest Link Christmas Special, answering every question correctly and displaying an impressive deviousness in the penultimate round by her choice of voting, ultimately winning £9000 for her chosen charity Baby Basics UK, a grassroots organisation dedicated to providing essentials for parents in poverty.
+Kate won the 2021 edition of The Weakest Link Christmas Special, ultimately winning £9000 for her chosen charity Baby Basics UK, a grassroots organisation dedicated to providing essentials for parents in poverty.

 Personal life

 She married Graham Bottley in May 1998 in Sheffield.
 Together they have two children: one son and one daughter.
+She lives in Retford, Nottinghamshire.

+A former rugby player, Bottley is a regular open-water swimmer.